 - a dividend agreement pursuant to Article 314 et seq. of the DEBA, the aim of which is payment of a certain percentile of the claims and a waiver of the residual amounts.
 This allows the debtor to eventually resume its business operations and regain the right to fully dispose of its assets; and

 - an agreement with assignment of the assets to the creditors pursuant to Article 317 et seq. of the DEBA,7 whereby the debtor assigns its assets fully or partially to the creditors, and a court-appointed and creditor-elected liquidator realises the assets.8 As opposed to bankruptcy proceedings, composition proceedings allow for more flexibility in realising the assets.
 The proceeds of the realisation are distributed among the creditors in proportion to the amounts of their filed claims and in accordance with the hierarchy of claim classes set out by the DEBA.
 To this end, the appointed administrator prepares a schedule of claims that can be contested by creditors as in bankruptcy proceedings.
 If all the debtor's assets are assigned to its creditors, the composition agreement leads to the dissolution and liquidation of the debtor.

 Both types of judicial composition agreements require approval by a majority of the creditors and the composition court.

-The revised DEBA is focused on facilitating access to restructuring procedures by, inter alia, granting more time for moratoriums (four months instead of two previously) and allowing a distressed company to sell parts of its business to generate funds, subject to the approval of the composition judge or the creditors' committee.
+The revised DEBA is focused on facilitating access to restructuring procedures by, inter alia, granting more time for moratoriums (four months, which can be extended by another four months, so a total of eight months, instead of two months previously) and allowing a distressed company to sell parts of its business to generate funds, subject to the approval of the composition judge or the creditors' committee.

 Corporate law moratorium